 The British Tyre Manufacturer’s Association confirms that, when using winter tyres at lower temperatures, a car travelling at 60mph on a cold, wet road will stop in a distance of up to five metres less than the same vehicle fitted with normal tyres.
 The difference on snow and ice is even more dramatic; the stopping distance of any model from 20mph will be 11 metres less compared to the efficacy of standard tyres.
 It’s vital to remember that although the legal minimum tread depth on any tyre is 1.6mm, anything less than 3mm can have a major effect on steering and braking distances.

-If you’d like to find out more about Lancaster Land Rover’s winter tyre selection, or have a full set fitted at our retailers, please get in touch with us today.
+If you’d like to find out more about Jardine Land Rover’s winter tyre selection, or have a full set fitted at our retailers, please get in touch with us today.